 More than Just a Motor

 Right now, the Makita LXT line uses 5 different BL motors to power their brushless tools.
 That’s not the whole story, though.

 Those brushless motors need a power source—Makita 18V LXT battery packs.
 With that 18V battery platform, Makita gives you four levels of cordless tools to work with.
-Sub-compact replaces the need for 12V and you have 18V X2 to eliminate the need to jump up to a 36V battery.
+Sub-compact replaces the need for 12V.
+The 18V X2 line eliminates the need to jump up to a 36V battery pack.
 In between are compact and premium 18V tools that give you a complete line on one battery system.

 The controller sits between the motor and battery in every brushless tool.
 That’s where things get really specific.
 Each Makita brushless tool model has its own electronic controller that customizes the energy curve between the battery and motor.
 Even though you have 5 motors to choose from, each one performs differently from one tool to the next because the product team can tell it exactly how to run.

 The Bottom Line

-The next time you hear one of the guys from Makita talking about a Makita purpose-built brushless motor, realize it’s more than just marketing jargon.
+The next time you hear one of the folks from Makita talking about a Makita purpose-built brushless motor, realize it’s more than just marketing jargon.
 Their team of product managers and engineers put a lot of effort into getting the perfect motor in the brushless tools you’re using and dialing in the controls to make sure you enjoy the experience of using a premium cordless tool.